y-sun311/student-toolbox/CONTRIBUTING.md

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/Snacc-Overflow/student-toolbox/issues/new/choose) and choosing the Bugs template—it's that easy!

+## 🪭 Our Custom Labels

+- **backend**  🔙
+  - Purpose: Indicates that the issue or pull request involves backend development, such as server-side logic, database interactions, or APIs.
+  - Example:
+    - Issue: _"Create RESTful API for user authentication."_

+- **design** 🎨
+  - Purpose: Marks issues or pull requests focused on the design elements that are not directly functional, such as wireframes, UI mockups, or architectural diagrams.
+  - Example:
+    - Issue: _"Update wireframes to reflect new navigation flow."_

+- **feature** 🐥
+  - Purpose: Used for issues or pull requests that involve the development or modification of features or components in the application.
+    - Example:
+      - Issues _"Add search functionality to the dashboard."_

+- **front end** 🙇‍♀️
+  - Purpose: Specifies that the issue or pull request deals with frontend development, such as UI implementation, styling, or client-side logic.
+  - Example:
+    - Issue: _"Fix button alignment on the settings page."_

+- **wontfix** 🙈
+  - Purpose: Applied to issues or pull requests that, after review, are determined not to be addressed or implemented.
+  - Example:
+    - Issue: _"Add support for outdated browser versions."_

 ## 📜 License

 By contributing, you agree that your contributions will be licensed under its MIT License.